Königsberg Synagogue: History

-Reconstruction
+Replacement synagogue

 In October 2011 the foundation cornerstone of the new synagogue was erected in the same place, where an exact replica of the building destroyed in 1938 was planned.
 The plaque attached to the cornerstone reportedly was damaged and sprayed with neo-Nazi symbols, but later was cleaned and repaired.
 The synagogue was reopened in 2018 on the 80th anniversary of its destruction.